 Edinburgh Young Carers

 The Edinburgh Young Carers provides a range of individual, group and specialist support for young carers aged 5 – 20 years old and their families.
-The EYC are based in Edinburgh and its surrounding areas, where they aim to help young carers overcome disadvantage, reach their potential and experience childhoods in accordance with the rights of the child.
+The EYC is based in Edinburgh and its surrounding areas where they aim to help young carers overcome disadvantage, reach their potential and experience childhoods in accordance with the rights of the child.

 the7stars Foundation is delighted to have funded the EYC in support of their project focused on specialist counselling support for young carers who are supporting a parent(s) with addiction problems.